-I moved to the University of Stirling in early 2008, having previously taught at SOAS in London, England, and been a guest lecturer at the Institute of Advanced Studies, University of Pavia, Italy.
-My first degree was in Divinity (theology) at the University of Aberdeen, Scotland/University of Erlangen, Germany.
-I spent several years working mostly in the NGO sector in the UK and the Middle East, including a period as a lobbyist for the UK churches on Israel/Palestine, Iraq and Sudan, before returning to academia.
-I wrote my PhD on Scottish missionaries to Palestine at the University of Edinburgh, Scotland, in the Department of Islamic and Middle Eastern Studies, graduating in 2003.
+I joined the University of Stirling in February 2008, having previously taught Middle East politics at SOAS in London, England, and been a guest lecturer in history and politics of the Middle East at the Institute of Advanced Studies, University of Pavia, Italy.
+Before returning to academia with the writing of my PhD, I worked mostly in the NGO sector in the UK and the Middle East, including a period as a lobbyist for the UK churches on Israel/Palestine, Iraq and Sudan.
+I have also worked in business contexts in Scotland and the Middle East.

 I have also worked on contemporary understandings of religion and politics, including political conflict transformation.
-Beyond academia I have worked as a lobbyist on Middle East issues, and I have interests in the ways in which concepts of ‘religion’ are used in the political sphere, in both the Middle East and European contexts.
-To this end, I also write occasional comment pieces for Ekklesia, the UK’s premier religious think-tank, of which I am also an Associate.
+I have interests in the ways in which concepts of ‘religion’ are used not only historically but also in the contemporary political sphere, in both the Middle Eastern and European contexts.
+To this end, I also write occasional comment pieces for Ekklesia, the UK’s premier religion think-tank, of which I am also an Associate.
 My membership of the Iona Community is also an expression of a desire to integrate the categories of ‘religion’ and ‘the public sphere’ in meaningful ways.

-I also welcome enquiries relating to postgraduate supervision, particularly in the following areas: European colonialism, missions to/from/in the Middle East and elsewhere, Oriental churches, postcolonial studies, theology/religion and gender/politics.
+I welcome enquiries relating to postgraduate supervision, particularly in the following areas: imperial history, European colonialism, historical missions to/from/in the Middle East and elsewhere, Oriental churches, postcolonial studies, theology/religion and gender/politics.
 Please use the form below to contact me directly.

 - Rajalakshmi Kannan (Indian music in a postcolonial setting)

-- Inbal Livne (the collection of Tibetan artefacts in Scottish museums)
+- Inbal Livne (European missionary and military engagement in Tibet, and the collection of Tibetan artefacts in Scottish museums).

 To see all my blog postings on the Critical Religion website, click here.